-DOT works with selected not-for-profit organizations to create neighborhood plazas throughout the City to transform underused streets into vibrant, social public spaces.
+NYC DOT works with selected organizations to create neighborhood plazas throughout the City to transform underused streets into vibrant, social public spaces.
 The NYC Plaza Program is a key part of the City's effort to ensure that all New Yorkers live within a 10-minute walk of quality open space.

-Eligible not-for-profit organizations can propose new plaza sites for their neighborhoods through a competitive application process.
-DOT prioritizes sites that are in neighborhoods that lack open space, and partners with community groups that commit to operate, maintain, and manage these spaces so they are vibrant pedestrian plazas.
+Eligible organizations can propose new plaza sites for their neighborhoods through a competitive application process.
+NYC DOT prioritizes sites that are in neighborhoods that lack open space, and partners with community groups that commit to operate, maintain, and manage these spaces so they are vibrant pedestrian plazas.

 Applicants must be:

 - Incorporated in New York State and compliant with annual State and Federal filing requirements

 - Located near or have a mission that serves or relates to the geographical target area of the proposed plaza